In the guide

 Female cattle can be used as milking or suckler cows and their calves are eligible for passports.
 Cows used in this way will have no value at the end of their commercial life and will have to be put down on-farm and dealt with as mentioned above.

 Male cattle (except for a bull kept for breeding purposes) have no value and should be shot and disposed of as outlined above as soon as possible to avoid the cost of keeping them and the subsequent disposal cost.
-In financial terms, the sooner the cattle are slaughtered the lower the cost that will be incurred by you.
+In financial terms, the sooner the cattle are slaughtered the less it will cost you.
 It is in your interest to have these animals slaughtered without delay.

 Cattle without passports can be slaughtered on-farm for your own consumption, subject to strict criteria; see 'Home slaughter of cattle'.